-cron.allow cron.deny Console's action Resultant user access cron.allow and adds root and questusr to it NO YES No action All users have access except those in cron.deny; questusr has access unless explicitly denied.
+cron.allow cron.deny Console's action Resultant user access NO NO Creates cron.allow and adds root and questusr to it Both root and questusr have access.
+NO YES No action All users have access except those in cron.deny; questusr has access unless explicitly denied.
 YES NO Adds questusr to cron.allow Users in cron.allow have access.
 YES YES Adds questusr to cron.allow Users in cron.allow have access unless in cron.deny.